Skip to main content

 Get active

 Kids and adults have gotten more sedentary in recent years, especially following the pandemic.
 Encouraging family members to be more active is a healthy habit benefiting everyone.
 Don’t just set a New Year’s resolution to exercise as a family.
 Set a goal that can be measured and achieved.
 For example, make a resolution to go for a 20-minute walk four times a week.
 With busy after-school schedules, it can be hard to commit to a daily walk, but four times a week is certainly doable.
 Put it on the calendar and soon those walks will become a healthy habit everyone looks forward to.
-Make the resolution time-bound by committing to a family walk/run 5K.
+Make the resolution time-bound by committing to a family walk/run 5k in the upcoming months.

 Volunteer